-Aside from cholesterol uncertainty, I think we can all agree that this nutrition information is compelling!
+I think we can all agree that this nutrition information is compelling!
 One egg provides a great balance of protein, fat and omega 3s that satiate and nourish with a small caloric impact.
 They are also an affordable and quick food source, which I appreciate!
 As for the cholesterol guilt and concern, it’s not really warranted.
 Let’s dive in…

 THE GOOD & BAD PARTS OF CHOLESTEROL

 - What it is: Cholesterol doesn’t sit on our bodies in a visible way like muscle or fat.
 Instead, cholesterol is carried through the bloodstream to and from our cells in two forms – low density and high density lipoproteins (LDL and HDL, respectively).
 Our bodies naturally create and use cholesterol to make estrogen, testosterone, vitamin D, and other vital compounds.
 Sometimes folks refer to cholesterol as a ‘building block’ for our cells and by extension, a healthy body.
 Important note: the cholesterol that enters our body through the food we eat is called dietary cholesterol.

 - Why people freak out about cholesterol: Together with other substances, an excess of cholesterol in the body can form thick, hard deposits inside our arteries, which makes them more narrow and less flexible.
 If a clot forms inside our artery it can severely slow or stop critical blood flow and result in a heart attack or a stroke.
 The gravity of any type of heart failure has caused eggs and cholesterol to get a bad reputation, but it’s not that simple.
 To learn more about the various misconceptions about cholesterol and heart health, check out this resource from the AHA.